Gopika-s-34/Customer-Service-Chatbot/README.md

-## Customer service chatbot using llm
+## Customer Service Chatbot using LLM

 ## Project Highlights

-- Use a real CSV file of FAQs that Nullclass company is using right now.
+- Use a real CSV file of FAQs.
 - Their human staff will use this file to assist their course learners.
 - We will build an LLM based question and answer system that can reduce the workload of their human staff.
 - Students should be able to use this system to ask questions directly and get answers within seconds